 Generally, the undercut features complicate and in some instances prevent parts injection.
 Eliminate them if possible.
 If you find it hard to get rid of them, try sliding shutoffs, pass-through cores or change the parting line and draft angles to simplify the mold build.
 If the technique is applied appropriately, it reduces the tooling costs.

-3. Minimize the cosmetic finishing and appearances
+3) Minimize the complex finishing and appearances

-5. Try to design self-mating parts
+4) Try to design self-mating parts

 If you are undertaking a project with two interlocking segments, or a snap-together case, it’s recommendable to redesign the snaps to interlock instead of repeating the process for every snap.